-Offaly schools awarded green flag for water conservation
+Offaly schools awarded Green Flag for water conservation

+Pictured receiving their water flag are Ms. Lynch’s class from Scoil Mhuire agus Chormaic, Kilcormac with Paraic Joyce of Irish Water

-Two Offaly schools have been honoured for their efforts in promoting water conservation and awareness at the An Taisce Green-Schools regional awards in Athlone.
+Two Offaly schools were honoured for their efforts in promoting water conservation and awareness at the An Taisce Green-Schools regional awards in Athlone this week.

-Durrow National School and Scoil Mhuire agus Chormaic, Kilcormac were amongst 119 schools nationwide receiving a Green Flag under the Water theme, sponsored by Irish Water, this week.
+Durrow National School and Scoil Mhuire agus Chormaic, Kilcormac were amongst 119 schools nationwide receiving a Green Flag under the Water theme, sponsored by Irish Water.

 The Water theme looks at developing awareness around water conservation and how to effectively manage this important resource in our schools and at home.